-When done early and in a safe and appropriate way, socialization can help to reduce the development of fears and anxieties in your growing pup.
-This would be benefit enough, but amazingly this one process can provide many additional, long-term benefits, too.
-Here are just a few…
+When done early and in a safe and appropriate way, proactive exposure training can help to reduce the development of fears and anxieties in your growing pup.
+This would be beneficial enough, but amazingly this one process can provide many additional, long-term benefits, too.
+Here are just a few:

-- It is a vital part of his young life.
+- It is a vital part of a puppy's young life.

 - It will make your own life easier.

-- Socialization includes exposing your puppy to people, sounds, places, and items he will experience later in life.
+- Proactive Exposure Training includes exposing your puppy to people, sounds, places, and items they will experience later in life.

 - Makes car and other travel with your dog easier, safer, and less stressful

 - Decreases any stress or anxiety your pup may experience when hospitalized, groomed, pet sat or boarded

 - Increases the ease and number of exercise options available to you and your dog (doggie daycare, dog parks, etc.)

 - Reduces your pup’s risk of suffering from the injuries, poisonings, and shelter stays often associated with dogs who “bolt” away from their homes or owners after being startled